…and I’m writing a book

 I was the bridge between people who loved each other, feared each other, misunderstood each other, and couldn’t say “I’m sorry” even if their life depended on it.

-A person who absorbs the chaos and turns it into connection.
+Did you recognize yourself here, or does your family have someone like this?
+The one who absorbs the chaos and turns it into connection.

-A stabilizer.
+The stabilizer.

-A listener.
+The listener.

-A soft landing.
+The soft landing.

-A translator of feelings adults don’t know how to express.
+The translator of feelings adults don’t know how to express.

-Some families call them “the responsible one.”
+Some families call them ‘the responsible one.’

-Some call them “the old soul.”
+Some call them ‘the old soul.’

 Some don’t even notice them at all.

-But here’s the truth: If you were the child who kept the peace, you were never weak.
+If you were the child who kept the peace, you were never weak.

 You were never too emotional.

-You were never “mature for your age.”
+You were never ‘mature for your age.’

 You were the emotional architect of a home that didn’t know how to hold itself together.

-And that is not a burden.
+And that is a gift.

 One you learned too early, but one that now, finally, belongs to you.